 Common property resources are the key livelihoods assets for the poor tribal families.
-Forest, pasture and ponds are the key three assets identified where the common Forest, pasture and ponds are the key three assets identified where the common dependencies on these resources directly impact the income and food availability for the tribal families.
-The study indicated that 88% of the beneficiary families have access to forest for food, fodder and other income.
-And most of them have indicated that the access has been regulated by promoting Vana Sangrakhyana Samiti (Forest Management Committees) for protection, natural regeneration and effective harvesting of forest.
-In comparison to the last year's figure of 86%, about 48% of the respondents have informed that during the year, the access has been improved and almost all the respondent said that the productivity from the forest has been increased over a period of one years' time.
+Forest, pasture and ponds are the key three assets identied where the common dependencies on these resources directly impact the income and food availability for the tribal families. estudy indicated that 87% of the bene ciary families have access to forest for food, fodder and other income.
+And most of them have indicated that the access has been regulated by promoting Vana Sangrakhyana Samiti (Forest Management Committees) for protection, natural regeneration and esective harvesting of forest.
+In comparison to the last year's gure of 86%, about 48% of the respondents have informed that during the year, the access has been improved and almost all the respondent said that the productivity from the forest has been increased over a period of one years' time.
 However, various activities like forest demarcation, silvicultural operations, plantation and protection for natural regeneration has fostered the forest growth and also availability of forest produces for the poor tribal families.

-The second key resource for the poor is the pasture land for grazing of cattle and other domestic animals.
+e second key resource for the poor is the pasture land for grazing of cattle and other domestic animals.
 Development of the pasture land for increased availability of fodder for the animals is one of the key interventions of the programme.
 Promoting improved varieties of fodder with improved practices of harvesting has increased the fodder availability at the village level.
-86% of the respondents' families have said that they are accessing forest land for the collection of fodder for their animals and most of them again reported that the better management practices have been effectively regulated the access.
-However, about 47% of the respondents reported that the access has been improved along with the productivity of the forest land.
-However, the free grazing practice after the kharif (rain) agriculture season among the tribal is an issue to be addressed.
-The change of practice from free grazing to the control grazing would further improve the situation in the management of the pasture land and its productivity.
-The following chart presents the status of the access and productivity of the pasture land.
-60% reported that they have access to pasture land out of them 65% said access has been improved and it s due to project stated by 49% respondent.
+87% of the respondents' families have said that they are accessing forest land for the collection of fodder for their animals and most of them again reported that the better management practices have been e ectively regulated the access.
+However, about 46% of the respondents reported that the access has been improved along with the productivity of the forest land.
+However, the free grazing practice a er the kharif (rain) agriculture season among the tribal is an issue to be addressed. e change of practice from free grazing to the control grazing would further improve the situation in the management of the pasture land and its productivity. e following chart presents the status of the access and productivity of the pasture land.
+63% reported that they have access to pasture land out of them 99% said access has been improved and it s due to project.

 Fish farming is a new concept for the tribal families in the programme areas.
 However, with creation of various water bodies inside the programme villages, promotion of fish farming has became a key intervention for the women particularly through women SHGs.
 The usufruct rights of the water bodies created under the programme for the purpose of irrigation are given to the women SHG groups for fish farming.
 These are new initiatives, still interesting for the women members.
-86% of the respondents are reported that they have access to fish ponds and the access has been regulated effectively; as reported by about 37% of these respondents.
-As this activity is in its initial phase, more than 63% of the respondents reported about increase in productivity is about 93% of them have realized that this is due to the initiative taken by the programme.
+92% of the respondents are reported that they have access to fish ponds and the access has been regulated effectively; as reported by about 76% of these respondents.
+As this activity is in its initial phase, more than 68% of the respondents reported about increase in productivity is about 49% of them have realized that this is due to the initiative taken by the programme.
 The following chart depicts the access and productivity situation of the fish farming in the programme villages.